National Teaching Fellowship Scheme and Collaborative Award for Teaching Excellence 2023

-Advance HE has opened this year’s National Teaching Fellowship Scheme (NTFS) and Collaborative Award for Teaching Excellence (CATE) with submission deadlines of 8 March 2023 and 15 March 2023 respectively.
-Some general feedback from Advance HE on the applications received to NTFS 2022 and CATE 2022, are provided to inform the development of this year's applications.
+Advance HE has opened this year’s National Teaching Fellowship Scheme (NTFS) and Collaborative Award for Teaching Excellence (CATE) with a submission date of 5 March 2025 for both Schemes.
+Advance HE has provided some general feedback on the applications received to NTFS 2024 and CATE 2024 to support the development of this year's applications.

-To apply to go forward as a nominee to either Scheme, colleagues are invited to submit an expression of interest and detailed bullet points indicating how they would meet the criteria outlined in the Award guidelines - these should be sufficiently detailed to allow the internal selection panel to make an informed decision.
+To apply to go forward as a Queen’s nominee to either Scheme in 2025, colleagues are invited to submit an expression of interest and detailed bullet points indicating how they would meet the criteria outlined in the Award guidelines.
+These should be sufficiently detailed and include information on the type of evidence you can provide to support your claims, to allow the internal selection panel to make an informed decision.
+The Expression of Interest should include a brief opening paragraph setting out what you do that is new or different to the discipline/University.

-This should be emailed to Liz McDowell (e.mcdowell@qub.ac.uk) by Thursday 12 January 2023.
-Advice and support to develop and format the applications for submission to Advance HE will be provided to the nominees by the Centre for Educational Development.
+This should be emailed to Liz McDowell (e.mcdowell@qub.ac.uk) by 9 December 2024.
+Advice and support to develop and format the applications for submission to Advance HE will be provided to the selected nominees by the Centre for Educational Development.
 Queries can be directed to e.mcdowell@qub.ac.uk.

 Professor Lezley-Anne Hanna, 2018